Illustration: The Riksdag Administration

 16 July

-The electoral period for the newly elected European Parliament commences on 16 July with a meeting in Strasbourg, France.
+The legislative term of the newly elected European Parliament starts on 16 July with a meeting in Strasbourg, France.
+At the meeting, the members of the European Parliament (MEPs) elect a new President of the European Parliament.

 About the page